Code-Institute-Submissions/battleships-23/README.md

 I started by creating some basic prototype functions to get a feel for how I wanted the game to flow while I was learning more about OOP.

-From this work I produced the following flowchart to guide my through the development process:
+From this work I produced the following flowchart to guide me through the development process:

 ![Flowchart](assets/docs/planning/flowchart.png)